ramesh-x90/AssaultCube-External-ESP/README.md

 # AssaultCube-External-ESP
-purpose of this project is to learn game hacking (External).
+The purpose of this project is to learn game hacking (External).